FLIGHT TO HONOR ALL WOMEN VETERANS

 Over 60 years ago a remarkable generation of Americans joined forces to protect civilization in the largest war in world history.
 No amount of gratitude could ever repay the debt for the gift of democracy these veterans gave the world.
 However, HonorAir Knoxville is dedicated to honoring East Tennessee World War II, Korean War and Vietnam veterans and the sacrifices they made to ensure our freedoms.

-East Tennessee WWII, Korean & Vietnam veterans to Washington, D.C. to visit the memorials built to honor their sacrifice.
-Stay tuned for additional details.
+East Tennessee WWII, Korean War and Vietnam War veterans to Washington, D.C. to visit the memorials built to honor their sacrifice.

 Flight arrival times will be updated throughout the day on our Facebook page.